ZioEren/ValLang/README.md

 # What is implemented in Val Language?

-In Val Language there are global variables, constant variables, if/else/elif statements, switch statements, do while statements, while statements, for statements,<br/> foreach statements, structs, functions and lots lots more.<br/>
+In Val Language there are global variables, constant variables, if/else/elif statements, switch statements, do while statements, while statements, for statements, foreach statements, structs, functions and lots lots more.<br/>
 Also, there are no types in this language.
 Every variable can be an integer/float, a string, a list or a struct.

 # Example of script